davidkhala/As-Architect/sales/post/Nurture-Grow-Practice.md

 - Assess value realized.
   - Insist on ensuring the client achieves their expected outcomes and business value **after implementation**.

+## Create a long-term partnership plan
+> Position your company as a long-term technology partner rather than just a vendor

 ## Be transparent and honest
 > Trust is built in drops and lost in buckets